mvolkmann/blog/src/swift.md

 The `is` operator is used to check the type of an expression.

+The `as?` operator is used to downcast a value of a superclass type to a value of a subclass type.
+Since this can fail, it is typically used in an `if let` statement.
+The code example below uses the `is` and `as?` operators in the `evaluate` function.

 ```swift
 class Animal: CustomStringConvertible {
     var name: String